2021 Nissan Qashqai gets hybrid-only powertrains

 The all-new Nissan Qashqai is officially on its way, and is set for a full reveal in spring 2021.

-Likely to get a similar list price to the current model, here’s everything we know about the all-new Qashqai so far.
+We have a good idea of what the outside will look like too.
+Here’s everything we know about the all-new Qashqai so far.

 Nissan Qashqai looks